Skull on sandy ocean bottom (Photo by JohanSwanepoel)

 A common illustration of synergism consists of a swimmer drowning in the middle of the ocean.
 God looks down from heaven and descends to earth and extends his hand to the drowning swimmer.
 Immediately before the individual draws their last breath and goes under the water, the swimmer grabs God's extended hand and is saved.

 Conversely, the monergistic point of view maintains that the regeneration (Titus 3:5) of the sinner depends entirely on the pro-active involvement of God alone.
-It is only after God's sovereign election that the sinner is able to respond in faith toward God.
+It is only after God's effectual call that the sinner is able to respond in faith toward God.
 This view consists of the formula below:

 Loading...
 God - sinner = regeneration of sinner